moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Finally, this will be the last exercise for this workshop to consider what does our Job Performer aspire to become after completing this Main Job.

-One last time, in an open area of the FigJam, consider: What are all of the aspirations our selected Job Performer is wanting to become after achieving our Main Job?
+One last time, in an open area of the FigJam, consider: What are all of the Aspirations our selected Job Performer is wanting to become after achieving our Main Job?
 What are they dreaming about becoming when they achieve or complete the Main Job?
-List the all of the aspirations you can think of on individual sticky notes.
+List the all of the Aspirations you can think of on individual sticky notes.
 Continue to ask Why to ensure you’re at the highest, aspirational level.

 **Select an Aspiration via Note & Vote [set timer for 5 minutes]**